Pesteves2002/devops-nixos-presentation/transcript.md

 # Slide 16

-So with flakes you can declare you configuration in a reproducible way.
+So with flakes you can declare you configuration in a reproducible way, that will work in 100 years.

 # Slide 17